fabric8io/fabric8/doc/offlineRepo.md

 By default files are not downloaded again if they already exist; but you can supply **--force** to force a redownload again.

+### Creating an offline repository for a maven project

+If you have a maven project and wish to create an offline repository for building it and its runtime dependencies you can use the [maven dependency plugin](http://maven.apache.org/plugins/maven-dependency-plugin/go-offline-mojo.html).

+For example if you are on the command line inside a maven project (such that the current directory has a pom.xml file) and you have [installed maven](http://maven.apache.org/download.cgi#Installation) you should be able to run this command

+    mvn org.apache.maven.plugins:maven-dependency-plugin:2.8:go-offline -Dmaven.repo.local=/tmp/cheese

+which will then download all the maven dependencies and plugins required to build the project to the **/tmp/cheese** directory.
+You probably want to use a different directory name though ;)